LBRF/TraceLabAnalysis/README.md

 These scripts are designed to be a template that different TraceLab analyses can be based on, leaving final data cleaning and modelling scripts for specific projects to be added by the user.

+**Note**: This is the "legacy" branch of the repository, written to closely mirror the output of the original TraceLabR analysis scripts.
+It is mostly intended for regression testing and personal reference.

 ## Requirements